trickstercache/trickster/docs/rule.md

 - `input_source` - The part of the Request the Rule inspects
 - `input_type` - The source data type
 - `operation` - The operation taken on the input source
-- `next_route` - The Origin Name indicating the default next route for the Rule if no matching cases.
+- `next_route` - The Backend Name indicating the default next route for the Rule if no matching cases.
 Not required if `redirect_url` is provided.
 - `redirect_url` - The fully-qualified URL to issue as a 302 redirect to the client in the default case.
 Not required if `next_route` is provided.

 Optional Rule Parts